Renters Insurance: Apply, Check Coverage, and Protect What You Own

 Liability coverage pays when you are legally responsible for injuring someone or damaging their property, while personal property coverage pays to repair or replace your own belongings.
 These two parts solve different problems, and confusing them is one of the most common setup mistakes.

-Sound familiar?
 A guest slips on a wet floor in your kitchen, or your bathtub overflow damages the unit below.

 Liability coverage typically helps with medical bills, legal defense costs, and settlements up to your policy limit.
 Personal property coverage, by contrast, applies to items you own inside the rental—laptops, bikes, clothing, and similar goods.